hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/field/evaluate_on_domain.rst

 .. tip::

-   It may be preferrable to use this node over the :doc:`/modeling/geometry_nodes/attribute/capture_attribute`, since it allows using a specific attribute domain without requiring a geometry socket input, which allows creating more reusable node groups.
+   It may be preferable to use this node over the :doc:`/modeling/geometry_nodes/attribute/capture_attribute`, since it allows using a specific attribute domain without requiring a geometry socket input, which allows creating more reusable node groups.